 Armed with their vision of success and potential actions, organisations look backwards from the vision to develop strategies toward sustainability.
 This is called backcasting and it prevents people from developing strategies that just solve the problems of today.
-Instead, they begin with the end in mind, moving towards a shared vision of sustainability, with each action providing a platform for further improvement.
+Instead, they begin with the end in mind, moving toward a shared vision of sustainability, with each action providing a platform for further improvement.

 D = Decide on Priorities

-Backcasting is used to continually assess decisions and actions to see whether they are moving the organisation toward the desired outcome identified in ‘A' step (awareness and visioning).
+Backcasting is used to continually assess decisions and actions to see whether they are moving the organisation toward the desired outcome identified in the 'A' step (awareness and visioning).